ianhomer/project-parent/README.md

 # purplepip-project

-Template project which is used to bootstrap other projects.
+Parent project which can used to bootstrap other projects.